koshikaVarun/Currency_converter/README.md

-# Currency Converter
+## Currency Converter

 This is a simple currency converter application built in Java.
-It allows users to convert an amount from USD (United States Dollar) to three other currencies: EUR (Euro), GBP (British Pound), and JPY (Japanese Yen).
+It allows users to convert an amount from USD (United States Dollar) to three other currencies: Eur(Euro), rupee(indian), pkr(pakistani), c$ (canadian) and jpy (Japanese Yen).

 ## Features